What is TDAP?

 Severe side effects are extremely rare.
 You cannot get whooping cough from the whooping cough vaccine.
 Learn more about safety and side effects.

-Young Babies Are at Highest Risk
+Young Babies are at the Highest Risk:

 When babies—even healthy babies—catch whooping cough, it can be very serious because their immune systems are still developing.
 They can get pneumonia (a lung infection), and many have trouble breathing.